lanceman2/quickstream/README.md

 - Proof all docs including this file.
 - Make the base build build in less than 1 minute (last check is about 10 seconds).
+- change QUICKSTREAM_VERSION in the source in include/quickstream/app.h